codewithnaman/KafkaClusterSetupAndMonitoring/README.md

 numChildren = 0
 ```

-As we can see our brokers in kafka cluster node and when get the ode we get some information about the node.
+As we can see our brokers in kafka cluster node and when we query node data we can see the information about that particular
+kafka broker node.

 ### Test the cluster
 Let's test our cluster.
 For testing the cluster we will follow below steps: